ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

     ALLOW_FROM="10.0.0.1-10.0.0.5,192.168.0.0/22"
     ~~~

-2. Save the changes and restart the `pveproxy` service.
+2. Save the changes and restart the `pveproxy` service:

     ~~~sh
     $ sudo systemctl restart pveproxy.service